Mamie Cadden: Legal context

 During the time Mamie Cadden was entering the medical field in Ireland, the medical industry was dominated by Irish men.
 The Catholic Church and Irish political state were heavily intertwined.
 The Catholic Church wanted to ensure that medicine in Ireland operated under the ethos of the Church.
 This Catholic ethos helped ensure in the Irish health care system made things like contraceptives relatively inaccessible.
-In 1929, the Censorship of Publications Act banned the sale of literature that advocated the use of birth control.
+In 1929, the Censorship of Publications Act banned the sale of literature that advocated or educated on the use of birth control or contraceptives.
 While the Act did not ban the access or sale of birth control, it did, however, ban the access to information about contraceptives.
-Birth control was officially prohibited in Ireland in 1935 until 1979.
+Birth control was officially prohibited in Ireland in 1935 until 1979, under the Criminal Law Amendment Act.
 Many believed that birth control would tarnish the work in prenatal clinics and mother and baby entities.
 For many years, Catholic principles and Catholic professionals remained central to developments in the Irish medical scene.
 As a result, many women resorted to illegal abortions and contraceptives.
 These illegal actions were facilitated by people like Mamie Cadden.